Projects

 Optimization of the rate of convergence of diffusions.

-Project carried out at EPFL, Lausanne, 2018, with Dr. S. Krumsheid and Prof. F. Nobile.
+Project carried out at EPFL, Lausanne, 2018, with S. Krumsheid and F. Nobile.
 Download the project report (PDF)

 We study the method described in [Lelièvre et al. J. Stat.
 Phys, 2013] to accelerate the convergence of Stochastic Diffusion Processes through a perturbation of their drift term that does not alter the stationary distribution.
 This method is based on the connection between diffusion processes and the spectral gap of the Fokker-Planck operator, i.e. its first non-zero eigenvalue.